observafnf/learning-nature-pieces/README.md

 # learning-nature-pieces
-Learning the nature of pieces, a
+Learning the nature of pieces, a friends and family exclusive project